ARMmbed/mbed-os-5-docs/docs/refs/mesh/quick_start_intro.md

 ![Border router](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/br.png)

 A border router is the coordinator of the 6LoWPAN network.
 It handles the translations between the 6LoWPAN and IPv6 networks.
-ARM does not provide translation to IPv4 network due the limited address space.
+Arm does not provide translation to IPv4 network due the limited address space.
 We recommend using IPv6 tunnels over IPv4 network when operating in such environment.

 The border router also authenticates the nodes joining the network and keeps track of the routing topology.